ds-lab/EsophagusVisualization/features/database.md

     - Impedance Planimetry (EndoFlip)
     - Endosonography
 - **3D Reconstruction**:
+  - These diagnostic and therapy data are optional and the software is functional without them.
-  - For 3D esophagus reconstruction, **TBE images** and a **Manometry .csv file** are mandatory.
+  - However, for 3D esophagus reconstruction, **TBE images** and a **Manometry .csv file** are mandatory.
-  - Additional optional files (e.g., endoscopy images, EndoFlip data) can also be uploaded.
+  - Additional optional files (e.g., endoscopy images, EndoFlip data) can also be uploaded to support 3D reconstruction.

 ---

-## Manometry Data Management
+### Manometry Data Management
 - **Data Input Requirements**: Only possible if a visit is selected.
 Without a selected visit, data upload is deactivated.
 - **Data Handling**:
   - **Manometry Data**: